 sunday is the day to make bread lately for me

-― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Friday, 29 January 2010 18:57 (nine years ago) link
+― thatwillultimatelyresultingalaxy-galaxymergersonacosmictimescale (jdchurchill), Friday, 29 January 2010 18:57 (eleven years ago) link

 this bread is not so sour, but i am not sure i made it correctly as i didn't have a scale until today buthttp://i224.photobucket.com/albums/dd210/jdchurchil/food%20porn/DSC_0005.jpg?t=1265081572

 ― Anton Levain (jdchurchill), Tuesday, 2 February 2010 03:34 (eleven years ago) link

 That is some handsome bread.
 How did it taste?